fosatech/Raven/README.md

 - Gain should be between 0-50, or "automatic".
 - The bin size is in Hz, and sets the frequency range that each pixel covers.
 Lower bin size, more resolution.
+- The reccomended bin size is 0.12% of your bandwidth.
+A simple way to calculate this is `<bw in MHz> * 0.12`.
+This will give you the optimal bin size in kHz.

 ![wideband settings](readme/wideband-settings.png)